WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

 npm install "babel-loader@^8.0.0-beta" --save-dev
 ```

 Now specify loader for JavaScript files within the *rules*.
 Exclude `node_modules` as they *should be* transpiled already.
-Exclude `src/preflight/preflight.js` as by it's role/definition it should never contain anything newer than ES3 (however buildinh system will never pick it up anyways, as it is not *imported* in our entry or its children).
+Exclude `src/preflight/preflight.js` as by it's role/definition it should never contain anything newer than ES3 (however building system will never pick it up anyways, as it is not *imported* in our entry or its children).
 Let us disable also cache which will help us observe behaviour down the line.

 _webpack.front.config.js_